Doug Rasher, Phd

 Research Interests

-Doug Rasher is a marine ecologist.
-His research spans multiple ecosystems ranging from tropical coral reefs to cold-water kelp forests, but his work is unified by one common aim: to reveal the causes and consequences of “state shifts” in reef ecosystems.
+Dr. Douglas Rasher is an ecologist who studies the coastal realm.
+His research spans multiple environments ranging from tropical coral reefs to cold-water kelp forests, but his work is unified by a common aim: to reveal the causes and consequences of abrupt “state shifts” in reef ecosystems.

-The ultimate goal of Rasher’s research program is to reveal how predator loss and climate change are reshaping reef ecosystems in the Anthropocene.
-Such knowledge can inform regional management strategies, in ways that maximize the functioning of modern reefs and the services they provide to humanity.
+The ultimate goal of Rasher’s work is to reveal how the loss of large consumers, and climate change, are reshaping reef ecosystems in the Anthropocene.
+That knowledge can inform ecosystem management in ways that maximize the functioning of modern reefs, as well as the services they provide to humanity.

 Currently, the Rasher Lab is composed of postdoctoral scholars, PhD students, and undergraduate student interns.
 If you would like to collaborate or seek training with Dr. Rasher, please send an email.